-The Bachelor’s in Information Technology with a specialization in Security focuses on programming, security, databases, and ethics.
-184 credits hours are required for graduation.
+The Online Bachelor of Science in Information Technology: Security focuses on programming, security, databases, and ethics.184 credits hours are required for graduation.
 This is a project-based curriculum, which gives students first-hand experience with information risk management.

-The Bachelor’s degree track can be followed to the Master’s degree, which requires an additional 48 credit hours.
+The Bachelor’s degree track can be followed to the Online Master of Science in Management: Information Systems Security degree, which requires an additional 48 credit hours.
 This program exposes students to digital forensics, operating systems security, and finishes with an IT capstone project.
 Specializations in Network and Project Management are also available.

 Originally founded in Europe in 1970, American InterContinental University now teaches over 15,000 students and has several brick and mortar campuses, in addition to the online program it lunched in 2001.
 Graduates can also tap into an alumni network of over 80,000.

 Both a Bachelor’s and Master’s level degree are offered online in Information Technology.
-The Bachelor’s program has two tracks relevant to IT Security: Cyber Security and Information Assurance and Security.
+The Bachelor’s program has two tracks relevant to IT Security: Cyber Security and the Online Bachelor of Science in Information Technology: Information Assurance and Security.
 Both programs focus on security software and analyzing and identifying security threats.
 Although the degree is an impressive 180 credit hours, with 45 specialized credit hours, students use the school’s flexible scheduling to finish their degree a year earlier than comparable bachelor programs.